The principle of Vapor Chamber technology

 With the functions of the vapor chamber combined with fins for its increased heat exchange surfaces, the heat exchange performance of the vapor chamber drastically increases.

-Aluminum brazing technology is applied in order to combine the fins to the aluminum vapor chamber.
-The reason being is that brazing technology enables better thermal conductivity at the fin/vapor chamber joints, therefore the thermal performance is significantly higher compared to the usual extruded heat sink.
-Furthermore, Aluminum Vapor Chamber Heat-sinks has better flexibility in constructing shapes and has much lighter weight due to the empty spaces inside the vapor chamber.
+Aluminum brazing technology allows us to combine the fins to the vapor chamber.
+Brazing technology enables better thermal conductivity at the fin/vapor chamber joints, significantly increasing its performance.
+Furthermore, Aluminum Vapor Chamber Heat-sinks (ALVC) has better flexibility in constructing shapes and it is much lighter due to the aluminum material and the empty spaces inside the vapor chamber.

 Benefits of Al Vapor Chamber Heat-sink.